bloominstituteoftechnology/Multi-Level-Feedback-Queue-Complete/README.md

 ### Architecture
 ![alt text](./assets/mlfq_diagram.png)

-Our MLFQ implementation will comprise of two types of queues, a blocking queue and a CPU queue.
+Our MLFQ implementation will comprise of two types of queues, blocking queues and CPU queues.
+There will be one blocking queue and three CPU queues in our implementation.
 The blocking queue is where blocking processes go, all other processes go in the CPU queues.
-There will be one blocking queue and three CPU queues in our implementation.
 Each queue will have a different priority level, with different time quantums (which designate how much time each process in the associated queue receives from the CPU).

 The blocking queue will have the highest priority (since we want to get through blocking processes as soon as